How to Fix AI Hallucinations About Your Brand - Strategy for 2026

 Before diving into hallucination repairs, gather these essential resources.
 You'll need direct access to major AI platforms—ChatGPT, Claude, and Perplexity at minimum—to test how they currently describe your brand.
 Set up Google Alerts for your brand name and key product names to catch new mentions as they appear online.

 Brand monitoring tools complement manual checks.
-While you can start with free options, dedicated monitoring provides the systematic coverage needed for ongoing accuracy.
-Get a free website audit to establish a baseline of what AI currently says about your brand before implementing fixes.
+While you can start with free options, dedicated platforms provide the systematic coverage needed for ongoing accuracy.
+The goal is establishing a baseline of what AI currently says about you before implementing fixes.

 Start by querying each major AI platform with brand-specific prompts.
 Ask "What is [Your Brand Name]?" and "What products does [Your Brand] offer?"
 Then get specific: "Who founded [Your Brand]?" and "Where is [Your Brand] headquartered?"
 The variation in responses reveals where hallucinations occur.